spherity/ethr-revocation-registry/README.md

 Owners and delegates can provide a signed payload off-band to another `address` (transaction sender) that initiates the Ethereum interaction with the smart contract.
 This might be helpful for services providing easy-to-use access to the registry.

+## Usage in Verifiable Credentials

+The usage in Verifiable Credentials is defined in the EthrRevocationRegistry2022 specification found here: https://spherity.github.io/vc-ethr-revocation-registry/.

 ## Interacting with the Registry

 Implementers can call all methods of the registry directly with already existing web3 libraries.
 Alternatively, the Typescript library [Ethereum-Revocation-Registry-Controller](https://github.com/spherity/Ethereum-Revocation-Registry-Controller) can be used as an easy-to-use interface to interact with the registry.
+A plugin for resolving credential states in Veramo can be found here: https://github.com/spherity/ethr-revocation-registry-veramo-plugin

 ## Contract Deployments